AceTheCreator/schyma/README.md

-# JSON Schema Visualizer(Serval)
+# JSON Schema Visualizer(Schyma)

-The JSON Schema Visualizer is a tool designed to simplify the visualization of JSON Schemas, making it less tedious to learn how different parts of api specs are connected(especially when you’re just starting).
+Schyma is a tool designed to simplify the visualization of JSON Schemas, making it less tedious to learn how different parts of api specs are connected(especially when you’re just starting).
 The visualizer takes JSON Schema files as input and generates a user-friendly graphical representation of the specification.

 ## Features